ropensci/treedata.table/README.md

 ## Additional resources

-More detailed information about the functions implemented in `treedata.table` can be found in the different vignettes associated with the package or in our [website](https://ropensci.github.io/treedata.table/)
+More details about the functions implemented in `treedata.table` can be found in the different vignettes associated with the package or in our [website](https://ropensci.github.io/treedata.table/).

 ## Contributing